-- Does the website make you spend more time exploring other pages of the site?
+- Does the website make you spend more time exploring other site pages?

-If the answer is yes for most of the questions, then you have optimized the mobile site properly.
+If the answer is yes for most questions, you have optimized the mobile site properly.
 It will bring you more traffic and sales to your business.

 Why care about mobile web service performance?

-Here are few reasons for making a mobile site a priority in your business in the coming years.
+Here are a few reasons for prioritizing a mobile site in your business in the coming years.

 - More than 1.2 billion people in the world use mobile phones for web access

 - Half of the e-commerce traffic is due to the mobile phone